Charles Edmonds

 Air Vice Marshal Charles Humphrey Kingsman Edmonds, (20 April 1891 – 26 September 1954) was an air officer of the Royal Air Force (RAF).

 He first served in the Royal Navy and was a naval aviator during the First World War, taking part in the Cuxhaven Raid in December 1914; and while serving in the Gallipoli Campaign (1915) he was the first man to sink an enemy ship from an aircraft, using a torpedo.

-In the interbellum he remained in the RAF, becoming a senior staff officer during World War II.
+In the interbellum he remained in the RAF, becoming a senior staff officer during the Second World War.

 Early life

 In 1903, at the age of 14, Edmonds joined the Royal Navy as cadet.
 On 15 July 1911 he was promoted from midshipman to sub-lieutenant, serving aboard the battleship from 10 October 1911, taking part in blockade operations during the First Balkan War.

 Edmonds then learned to fly at the Bristol School at Larkhill on Salisbury Plain, being granted Royal Aero Club Aviators' Certificate No. 206 on 16 April 1912 after soloing a Bristol Biplane.
 On 17 February 1913 he was promoted to lieutenant.
 On 17 May 1913 he was posted to the Central Flying School for a course of instruction, then on 13 August was posted to Calshot Naval Air Station.
 He served in the Naval Wing of the Royal Flying Corps until 1 July 1914, when it became the Royal Naval Air Service.